-Units equipped with standard control do not require any external controlling signals and only require turning on the disconnect switch, located on the E-Box or cabinet access door.
+HE05IN units do not require any external controlling signals and only require turning on the disconnect switch, located on the e-box.
 When the disconnect switch is turned "ON" any dampers will first move into their correct operating positions and then a speed signal is supplied to the motorized impellers, causing the fans to run.

-Some units equipped with standard control are wired to receive an actuating signal from an external source.
+HE05IN units are wired to receive an actuating signal from an external source.
 If there is an external actuation signal source, verify the type of signal and that it is wired according to the low-voltage wiring diagrams found in Section 5.5 of this manual.
 Turn "ON" the disconnect switch and then turn "ON" the actuating device.
 After any dampers have moved into their correct positions, a speed signal is supplied to the motorized impellers, causing the fans to run.